 Exporters who use conformity assessment bodies that have been accredited by NiNAS will be able to compete more easily in international markets.
 It increases marketability thanks to the system of international recognition agreements.

-If you want to learn more about NiNAS and their full service offer, check out https://ninas.ng/.
+To learn more about NiNAS and their services, check out https://ninas.ng/.

 Role of NEPC